Akuma (Street Fighter): Creation and design

 Starting Street Fighter Alpha 2, Capcom created a stronger alter-ego of Akuma called Shin Akuma in order to challenge the player.
-Because he wears a blue gi, he was called "Blue Shin Gouki" by developers.
+Because he wears a purple gi, he was called "Blue Shin Gouki" by developers.
 Shin Akuma's appearance is very similar to Akuma's; for example, in the Street Fighter Alpha series, Shin Akuma had a purple karate gi instead of a dark gray one and marginally darker skin tone.
 Similar to Shin Akuma, Capcom created another alterego of Akuma: Oni was created to be beyond Shin Akuma.
 Despite being based on Akuma from the Street Fighter IV games, his body type, skill composition, and skill performance are all different.
 Akuma's appearance remained consistent until Street Fighter V where his hair reaches far longer and has grown around his face, like a lion's mane.
 Takayuki Nakayama explained that the staff considered multiple designs that were scrapped such as a shirtless look, multiple scars within the body, one with a broken shirt and one where he carried a baby.
 Scrapped designs involve Akuma taking care of a baby which went through several trials and errors when developing the game.
 Street Fighter 6 also uses Shin Akuma but under the label of "SiN Akuma" or "SiN Gouki" starting with a fanevent made in Japan in 2024.

 Akuma appears as a character in Namco's Tekken 7.
 He was specifically chosen by staff member Katsuhiro Harada who believed he would easily fit into the Tekken world.
 In regards to his transition from Street Fighter character to Tekken, Namco worked properly to balance him with the rest.
 There was no model from Capcom so Akuma's entire character in Tekken 7 was completely created by Namco.
 However, they were careful with not making him authentic to his original persona.
 Kazuya Mishima fights Akuma during the end of story mode; explained that the outcome of the fight was intentionally ambiguous, saying: "It's still a work in progress."
 He joked that a scene with Akuma being killed could negatively affect Namco's relationship with Capcom, particularly Capcom COO Kenzo Tsujimoto who would get back at Harada and Street Fighter producer Yoshinori Ono, after the latter had struck a close friendship with Harada leading to the collaboration of the two franchises.